Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

     ]
     ```
   For external web APIs you can implement mock API services in features only enabled in tests.
 Those features you can again enable in a test recipe.
+- By default, the culture settings used when setting up an Orchard site depend on the host machine's culture.
+You want to make these settings consistent across all environments though so e.g. datetime and number formatting will be consistent.
+You can do this by configuring the culture in site settings from the setup recipe:
+    ```json
+    "steps": [
+        {
+            "name": "settings",
+            // To make sure that e.g. numbers and dates are formatted the same way on all machines we have to specify
+            // the culture too.
+            "LocalizationSettings": {
+                "DefaultCulture": "en-US",
+                "SupportedCultures": [
+                    "en-US"
+                ]
+            }
+        }
+    ]
+    ```
 - Some features send out e-mails.
 You can test them with the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI.
 The `OrchardCore.Email` feature will be automatically enabled, as well as the rest of the configuration applied.
 - If you want the site to use Azure Blob Storage then you have to do the following:
   - The `OrchardCore.Media.Azure` feature will be automatically enabled, as well as the rest of the configuration applied.